 You followed the rules.
 You submitted your paperwork and took legally protected leave to handle a serious family or medical issue.
 But when you returned, everything had changed.
 Maybe you were demoted, given a poor performance review, or even let go.
 This is called retaliation, and it’s a serious violation of your rights that can significantly impact your case.
-When an employer punishes you for exercising your rights, it demonstrates a willful disregard for the law.
-This can dramatically increase potential FMLA lawsuit settlement amounts.
-This article explains how to identify retaliation, the types of damages you can recover, and how proving your employer acted in bad faith strengthens your claim.
+FMLA lawsuit settlement amounts vary widely, but many claims resolve from the lower five figures to six figures or more depending on lost pay, job loss, evidence, retaliation, and whether the employer acted willfully.
+No lawyer can guarantee a settlement amount, but a focused case review can identify the facts that may increase or limit your recovery.
+This article explains how settlement value is calculated, how retaliation can change the leverage in your claim, and why California employees should also consider overlapping CFRA protections.

 Key Takeaways